wsgan001/notes-to-conquer-the-world/CS 484 Parallel Programming.md

   - Floating point issues.
 Adding numbers in different order may give you slightly different rusults.
 This is important when asking when a loop can be parallelized.

 - 3.2.6 OpenMP: History and Parallel Loops (Part 3)
+  - Written program that as 99% parallel is a bad idea.
+Hard to debug.
+Make sure it's always 100% parallel friendly.
+  - How to know if a loop is parallel:

+# Week 4

+- 4.1.1 Open MP: Basics of Parallel For
+  - OpenMP directives are expressed as pragmas.
+  - Parallel for Construct to specify a loop can run in parallel
+  - `daxpy`
+  - Execution: master thread enters saxpy function
+    - Master thread creates worker threads and makes a team to execute code.
+  - Number of threads can be controlled.
+Usually threads = number of cores.
+  - OMP_NUM_THREADS for env var and `omp_set_num_threads()` function which overrides env var.
+  - Loop scheduling: Determines which iterations run in which thread.
+Can be controlled.

+- 4.1.2 OpenMP: Enabling Parallelization
+  - Each thread has own copy of private variables
+  - master thread doesn't have access to the private variable after loop terminates.
+Hard to know what to keep.
+  - firtprivate: list of variables to keep by master thread.
+First copy.
+  - lastprivate: keep last iteration variables.

+- 4.1.2 OpenMP: Enabling Parallelization
+  - Each thread has it's own stack.
+We can create variables for each parallel execution in that.
+  - `private` can be used to declare a list of private variables for each thread. `temp` example.
+  - Stack variables are thread private.
+  - Each

+- 4.1.4 OpenMP: Enabling Parallelization (Part 2)
+  - Sum over an array.
+  - Not parallel but maybe it can?
+  - It can with `reduction`.
+Adds to sum then master thread adds all values at end.
+  - `#pragma omp parallel for reduction(+:sum)`
+  - Data sharing options:
+    - private
+    - shared
+    - default: private|shared|none
+    - reduction
+    - firstprivate
+    - lastprivate

+- 4.1.5 Restructuring for Parallelization
+  - Several methods like restructuring into multiple loop or simple algebra.

+- 4.2.1 Loop Schedules
+  - Default assigns loops to any thread
+  - Assignment can be controlled with a schedule.
+  - Dynamic schedule
+  - Idea: every time a thread goes to ask for work, it is given a chunk of iterations
+  - `schedule` class. `schedule (kind)`.
+Kind = static divided evenly, static chunk, dynamic chunk divided into chunks RR fashion, guided size decreases exp from an impl dependant value to chunk.
+  - Static has low overhead, better spatial locality.
+  - Dynamic will balance load well but high overhead to sync.
+Spatial location is destroyed
+  - `pragma omp parallel for schedule(dynamic, 16`
   -